ctsrc/toy_transaction_engine/README.md

 ## Usage example

-The toy transaction engine is implemented in Rust.
-It takes a single argument, which is the path to a CSV file containing transactions.
+The toy transaction engine takes a single argument, which is the path to a CSV file containing transactions.
 The program writes its output in CSV format to `stdout`.

 In order to build and run the program you need to have the Rust toolchain installed.
 Install the Rust toolchain from https://rustup.rs/ and ensure